Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 **SDK**

-- Provisionning and managing users can now be done using the SDK for Node.JS.
+- Provisioning and managing users can now be done using the SDK for Node.JS.

 - Data models used by the SDK (Contact, Bubble and Message) as well as events parameters have been documented.